-- 10. Storm Drain Stenciling Program Staff and volunteers label stormwater catch basins and inlets to raise awareness that they lead directly to local creeks in an effort to prevent illicit discharges. - 11.
-Erosion and Sediment Control Program UVA follows DEQ-approved Standards and Specifications (S&S) for E&SC in compliance with the Virginia Erosion and Stormwater Management Regulations.
-E&SC Plans are required for all land disturbances over 10,000 square feet (sf) in Albemarle County and 6,000 sf in the City of Charlottesville; the City's threshold is lower than Virginia's regulatory requirements.
-Plan approval is required prior to commencement of any regulated land disturbing activity.
-UVA also requires E&SC controls to be installed on all land disturbing projects, even if a formal E&SC plan is not required. - 12.
-Construction General Permit Compliance Land disturbances over 1 acre require a construction site Virginia Stormwater Management Program (VSMP) permit issued by DEQ, which requires the project to develop a Stormwater Pollution Prevention Plan (SWPPP).
-UVA has provided a SWPPP template for construction activities to help guide contractors to plan for appropriate controls to prevent non-stormwater discharges. - 13.
-Construction Site Inspections UVA inspectors conduct E&SC inspections for applicable land disturbing activities: 1) upon initial installation, 2) at least once within every 2 week period, 3) within 48 hours of a runoff producing storm event, and 4) upon completion of the project.
-Pollution-generating activities are addressed during E&SC inspections, and full SWPPP audits are conducted routinely. - 14.
-Stormwater Management Master Plan The University has developed a Stormwater Management Master Plan as a proactive effort to implement a range of projects that not only provide solutions to drainage and flooding issues, but for water quality improvement needs on a watershed level.
-The plan strategically identifies projects that would meet pollutant load reduction targets associated with TMDLs assigned to the University. - 15.
-Stormwater Management Project Review UVA follows S&S for SWM in compliance with the Virginia Erosion and Stormwater Management Regulation as related to MS4s and construction activities.
+- 15. Construction General Permit Compliance (Sediment and Bacteria) Land disturbances over 1 acre require a construction site Virginia Stormwater Management Program (VSMP) permit issued by DEQ, which requires the project to develop a Stormwater Pollution Prevention Plan (SWPP).
+UVA has provided a SWPPP template for construction activities to help guide contractors to plan for appropriate controls to prevent non-stormwater discharges. - 16.
+Construction Site Inspections (Sediment and Bacteria) UVA inspectors conduct E&SC inspections for applicable land disturbing activities: 1) upon initial installation, 2) at least once within every 2 week period, 3) within 48 hours of a runoff producing storm event, and 4) upon completion of the project.
+Pollution-generating activities are addressed during E&SC inspections, and full SWPPP audits are conducted routinely. - 17.
+Stormwater Management Master Plan (Sediment and Bacteria) The University has developed a Stormwater Management Master Plan as a proactive effort to implement a range of projects that not only provide solutions to drainage and flooding issues, but for water quality improvement needs on a watershed level.
+The plan strategically identifies projects that would meet pollutant load reduction targets associated with TMDLs assigned to the University. - 18.
+Stormwater Management Project Review (Sediment and Bacteria) UVA follows S&S for SWM in compliance with the Virginia Erosion and Stormwater Management Regulation as related to MS4s and construction activities.
 SWM Plans are required for all land disturbances over 10,000 sf in Albemarle County and 6,000 sf in the City of Charlottesville; these thresholds are lower than Virginia's regulatory requirements.
-Plan approval is required prior to commencement of any regulated land disturbing activity. - 16.
-Structural BMP Implementation UVA has installed over 100 structural BMPs that reduce the pollutant load to local streams and is actively installing more.
+Plan approval is required prior to commencement of any regulated land disturbing activity. - 19.
+Structural BMP Implementation (Sediment and Bacteria) UVA has installed over 100 structural BMPs that reduce the pollutant load to local streams and is actively installing more.
 Additionally, construction projects occurring within the MS4 are encouraged to oversize their proposed BMPs to generate additional pollutant reductions.
-All newly constructed or retrofitted BMPs will be built in accordance with the latest version of the Virginia Stormwater Management Handbook.

-- 17. Structural BMP Inspections UVA inspects and maintains all structural BMPs on its property, unless subject to a long-term lease to another entity.
-In these cases, the entity leasing the property is responsible for the maintenance.
-Inspectors conduct routine inspections and complete maintenance as needed. - 18.
-Storm Drain Inspection and Cleaning UVA currently inspects and cleans all catch basins or storm drains on a quarterly basis and after large storms to compliment the Structural BMP inspections noted in BMP 17.
+All newly constructed or retrofitted BMPs will be built in accordance with the latest version of the Virginia Stormwater Management Handbook. - 20.
+Structural BMP Inspections (Sediment and Bacteria) UVA inspects and maintains all structural BMPs on its property, unless subject to a long-term lease to another entity.
+In these cases, the other entity leasing the property is responsible for the maintenance.
+Inspectors conduct routine inspections and maintenance is completed as needed. - 21.
+Storm Drain Inspection and Cleaning (Sediment and Bacteria) UVA currently inspects and cleans all catch basins or storm drains on a quarterly basis and after large storms to compliment the Structural BMP inspections noted in BMP 22.
 UVA's computerized maintenance management system tracks all installed storm drains and issues reminders every 3 months for inspection and cleaning.
-Practicing this strategy throughout the campus is a way to reduce sediment across the entire MS4. - 19.
-Street Sweeping and Vacuuming UVA is responsible for the cleaning of streets (under its control), parking lots and permeable pavement which includes the removal of trash and leaves.
-Parking lots are monitored and cleaned as needed. - 20.
-Municipal Facility Pollution Prevention and Good Housekeeping UVA has developed and implemented site-specific SWPPPs for all its municipal high priority facilities. - 21.
-Biennial Staff Training Plan UVA implements a training plan on IDDE, good housekeeping, pollution prevention, spill prevention, environmental awareness, and other required topics.
+Practicing this strategy throughout the campus is a way to reduce sediment and bacteria across the entire MS4.

+- 22. Street Sweeping and Vacuuming (Sediment and Bacteria) UVA is responsible for the cleaning of streets (under its control), parking lots and permeable pavement which includes the removal of trash and leaves.
+Parking lots are monitored and cleaned as needed. - Municipal Facility Pollution Prevention and Good Housekeeping (Sediment and Bacteria) - UVA has developed and implemented site-specific SWPPPs for all its municipal high priority facilities. - 24.
+Biennial Staff Training Plan (Sediment and Bacteria) UVA implements a training plan on IDDE, good housekeeping, pollution prevention, spill prevention, environmental awareness, and other required topics.
 Training is provided to appropriate staff at least every two years.
 Training will occur for the appropriate personnel at the required frequencies as described in UVA's MS4 Program Plan.